UKP-SQuARE/square-skill-helpers/README.md

+🚧 This Package is deprecated.
+Please use the [square-model-client](https://github.com/UKP-SQuARE/square-model-client) or [square-datastore-client](https://github.com/ukp-SQuARE/square-datastore-client) packages. 🚧

 # SQuARE Skill Helpers
 This package facilitates the interaction with UKP-SQuARE APIs.
 Currently, interacting with the Models and Datastores is supported.
 This helps when implementing Skills.